 DAY 10– BANDHAVGARH NATIONAL PARK / DELHI

 After an early morning game drive, you will be driven to Jabalpur to board your flight to Delhi, India’s bustling capital city.
 New Delhi reflects the legacy the British left behind.
 The division between New and Old Delhi is the segregation between the capitals of the British and the Mughals respectively.
 The rest of the day is at leisure.
-THE CONNAUGHT HOTEL- BD
+TAJ AMBASSADOR HOTEL- BD

 DAY 11– DELHI OR AGRA TOUR OPTION

 You will have the option to either spend the day at leisure, take a full day tour of Delhi visiting both old and New Delhi, or take a full day tour of Agra by train or by road.
-THE CONNAUGHT HOTEL- B
+TAJ AMBASSADOR HOTEL- B

 DAY 12– DELHI / GUWAHATI / KAZIRANGA NATIONAL PARK